HughXuechen/hughxuechen.github.io/_posts/2026-05-25-blender-mcp-ownership.md

 ---
 layout: post
-title: "Claude × Blender MCP: Building a Playable Ownership Pattern in (Less Than) One Morning"
+title: "Claude × Blender MCP: Building a Game Playthrough Video in (Less Than) One Morning"
 date: 2026-05-25 00:00:00
 description: Using Claude's Blender MCP to prototype a game design pattern — Ownership — as a playthrough video, without a game engine.
 tags: LLM gamedev blender MCP